Laminar boundary layers over small-scale textured surfaces: Conclusions

-In conclusion, this work establishes a framework for modelling laminar boundary-layer flows over periodically textured surfaces, incorporating slip lengths derived from homogenisation.
-By connecting small-scale surface geometry to large-scale flow dynamics, the model enables accurate prediction of wall shear stress and drag without explicitly resolving of the texture.
-This capability is directly relevant to the design and optimisation of microfluidic channels, drag-reducing coatings and engineered surfaces operating in laminar flow regimes.
+This work establishes a framework for modelling laminar boundary-layer flows over small-scale textured surfaces, e.g., SHSs, riblets, LISs, porous compliant or deformable surface, incorporating slip lengths derived from homogenisation.
+The framework captures both the steady boundary-layer structure and the linear stability characteristics of slip-modified flows within a computationally-efficient model.
+By connecting small-scale surface geometry to large-scale flow dynamics, the model enables accurate prediction of wall shear stress and drag without explicitly resolving the texture.
+As a result, the framework offers simple predictions and a practical route for analysing, designing and optimising small-scale textured surfaces across a range of applications, including microfluidic devices, turbo-machinery blades and marine transport operating in laminar flow regimes.